wendyverdonk93/docs/content/faq/finance/refund-more-than-original-amount.md

 This only applies to payments originally received with a debit payment method. **Credit cards and post-payment methods do not apply.**

 Please note that refunding amounts larger than the initial order value **needs to be approved by the Risk Team** that will also set a maximum limit.
-Once approved, the Risk Team will enable the _allow more than original_ function in your MultiSafepay Control app, from where you can now activate it.
+Once approved, the Risk Team will enable the _allow more than original_ function in your MultiSafepay Control App, from where you can now activate it.

 The application must be submitted through your account manager, that you can contact at <sales@multisafepay.com>